Mirigami/secret-loyalty-probe/README.md

 - Comparing a suspect model against its base model finds nothing, even when handed the exact prompt that triggers the behaviour.

-Full write-up with tables, controls and limitations is in `report/main.tex`.

 ## Layout

 Prompt sets and generators: